reedwan/little-giving-blog/content/posts/india-veg/index.md

 Many villagers, in the areas where the trust works, live below the poverty line (25p a day) and stay in makeshift huts made of wood and plastic sheeting.

-Currently 550 families receive vegetables every day.
+As of December 2022, 550 families received vegetables daily.
 About 20% of that is through donations from Little Giving users.

 ![Vegetables being sorted at a maktab for distribution](a.jpg)